DaveMielke/NBP/b2g/doc/UserInterface/Overview/dialogs.rst

 * An `Action Chooser`_.

-A popup is a multi-line, read-only dialog.
+A pop-up is a multi-line, read-only dialog.
 Normal navigation may be performed within it.
 Dismiss it by pressing Enter.
 It's automatically dismissed if no navigation operations have been performed within it for |popup time|.